-NOTE: The recommendation was CARRIED UNANIMOUSLY as part of a single motion, refer to page 14.
+NOTE: The recommendation was CARRIED UNANIMOUSLY as part of

 D.3 DOCUMENTS SEALED AND CONTRACTS AWARDED UNDER CHIEF EXECUTIVE OFFICER DELEGATION - AUGUST 2014

 Under the Victorian Local Government Act, each Council is a body corporate and a legal entity in its own right.
 Each Council must have a common seal (like any corporate entity) that is an official sanction of that Council.